 Due to such risk taking, we ask for you to approach this collaborative research project with an open attitude toward imperfection, if not failure, understanding the latter to be not an opposition to success but rather a mode of constitutive learning and a productive pathway to alternative research.
 In each of our chapters, my co-contributors and I have reached toward innovation and engaged in experimental projects that are intended to be built upon rather than taken up as finished and completed methodological projects.
 In their chapter with virtual geosemiotics, for instance, Archer and Collins argue that while virtual geosemiotics certainly cannot replace field work that allows one to do in situ research, this virtual method does offer a productive starting point for visual scholars interested in emplacement and the study of signs within local semiotic ecologies.
 In her chapter, on the other hand, Hallinan models what might be done with the Wayback Machine and digital media archaeology and ends by identifying how others might start their own research projects via this research approach.
 This collaborative digital research project as a whole, then, is intended to act, perhaps more than anything, as a springboard for methodological invention.
 We especially hope that readers will adapt the proposed methods for their own research, improving upon them as needed.

-Because we are interested in the methodological potential of digital visual studies, we have asked a variety of scholars with related research interests to respond in video form to the work herein.
+Because we are interested in the methodological potential of digital visual studies, we have asked a variety of scholars with expertise in related research interests to respond in video form to the work herein.
 We rely on these scholars to identify the potential of the enclosed digital projects, but we also invite these scholars to imagine otherwise, to imagine, in other words, how readers might build upon these proposed methodologies to advance RC/WS and Communication in ways we have yet to explore.
 These contributions, then, act as both a response and a catalyst for future endeavors in both DVS and other fields of study for which DVS may hold promise.

 As the editors of this collection, we want to just close by advocating for more experimentation with digital visual studies.
 While the contributing work to this collection is full of potential, we recognize that we have just touched the iceberg of what can be done when we think creatively to harness the potential of digital technologies for visual studies.
 We also realize, of course, that new digital technologies are being invented every day.
 This collection ought to be considered, then, an invitation to take up future digital technologies for inventive play in visual studies.
 One day, perhaps, digital visual studies will become an obsolete title, as the digital will be so intertwined in visual studies that there is no need to highlight the digital’s inflection throughout the design, implementation, and presentation process.
 In the meantime, however, we encourage more digital play and more digital experimentation.
 As we embrace the digital more thoroughly and creatively in our research, we are excited to see where we, as visual studies scholars, can go from here.